leapmotion/os-controls/src/components/library/README.md

   because SceneGraph has property stack functionality
 - Perhaps Projection could be replaced with Camera and its use in SceneGraph.
 - Abstracting the choice of Eigen out of the GL component
-- GLShaderBindingScopeGuard is for thread safety but we may not need it
+- ShaderBindingScopeGuard is for thread safety but we may not need it
 - Geometry shader is deemed not necessary right now
 - Cube map -- worthwhile (code in Freeform) but low priority
 - Pixel buffer objects may be a faster way to transfer pixels from GPU to CPU (low priority)